Evaluation of pseudoephedrine pharmacy sales before and after mandatory recording requirements in Western Australia: a case study

 Showing items related by title, author, creator and subject.

-Evaluation of pseudoephedrine pharmacy sales before and after mandatory recording requirements in Western Australia: a case studyHattingh, H. Laetitia; Varsani, J.; Kachouei, L.; Parsons, Richard (2016)Background: A community pharmacy real-time electronic recording program, ProjectSTOP, enables Australian community pharmacists to verify pseudoephedrine requests.
-In Western Australia the program was available for voluntary ...
+Evaluation of pseudoephedrine pharmacy sales before and after mandatory recording requirements in Western Australia: A case studyHattingh, H. Laetitia; Varsani, J.; Kachouei, L.; Parsons, R. (2016)© 2016 The Author(s).Background: A community pharmacy real-time electronic recording program, ProjectSTOP, enables Australian community pharmacists to verify pseudoephedrine requests.
+In Western Australia the program was ...

 Modelling the co-occurence of Streptococcus pneumoniae with other bacterial and viral pathogens in the upper respiratory tractJacoby, P.; Watson, K.; Bowman, J.; Taylor, A.; Riley, T.; Smith, D.; Lehmann, Deborah (2007)Go to ScienceDirect® Home Skip Main Navigation Links Brought to you by: The University of Western Australia Library Login: + Register Athens/Institution Login Not Registered? - User Name: Password: ...